Data-Corruption/sprout/docs/DEVELOPMENT.md

 - **Environment**: Linux or WSL (Windows Subsystem for Linux)
 - **Architecture**: `amd64` / `x86_64` (Required due to LMDB dependency)

+## Architecture

+Before diving into the code, it's recommended to read [ARCHITECTURE.md](../ARCHITECTURE.md) to understand the high-level design, core components, and data flow.

 ## Quick Start

 1. **Use this Template**: